ProseMirror/prosemirror-schema-basic/src/README.md

-This module defines a simple schema, to use directly, extend, or to reuse pieces in a schema you assemble.
+This module defines a simple schema.
+You can use it directly, extend it, or just pick out a few node and mark specs to use in a new schema.

 @schema